TIBCOSoftware/tp-helm-charts/docs/workshop/eks/control-plane/README.md

 > TIBCO Control Plane services can access these resources using the secrets.

 > [!IMPORTANT]
-> Please note that the RDS DB instance of PostgreSQL created using below crossplane claims does not enforce SSL, by default.
+> Please note that the RDS DB cluster of Aurora Postgres created using below crossplane claims enforces SSL.
-> To enforce SSL while to connecting to the instance, please follow the steps mentioned under [Requiring an SSL connection to a PostgreSQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.html#PostgreSQL.Concepts.General.SSL.Requiring)

 ```bash